jtfell/blog/posts/2019-11-03-Bull-and-Lamb.markdown

 the types of risk inherent in the decision that I objectively understand.
 The abilities of an abstract pool of potential hires is hard to accurately predict.
 Maybe in three years time Scala will come into vogue and suddenly be easy to hire for.
-Maybe there is (as I suspect) a valuable filtering of potential hires who stick to mainstream languages that improves your chances of hiring someone talented.
+Maybe there is (as I suspect) a valuable filtering of potential hires being performed that leaves out those who stick to mainstream languages.
+Either of these scenarios would make Bull the better choice in terms of hiring as well, but they are both just informed speculation on my part.

-Ultimately I need to be able to make the case for Bull or Lamb without personal bias.
-This dictates that I only consider the facts, but my judgement as the domain expert will be taken into account.
+Ultimately I need to make the case for Bull or Lamb without personal bias.
+This dictates that I only consider the facts, but I can also present my judgement as the domain expert to be considered.
 I guess I have a conflict of interest.